020monkey/LARRYCHATTER/README.md

 # LARRYCHATTER

 ## Introduction:
-Introducing a  super-stealthy extra sneaky Python-based Implant Framework that uses Twitter & Dropbox as a C2 Server.
+Introducing a  super-stealthy extra sneaky Python-based C2 Framework that uses Twitter & Dropbox as a C2 Server.
 This project has been inspired by the Russian threat-group APT-29's own malware HAMMERTOSS tDiscoverer variant.
 In fact, LARRYCHATTER is HAMMERTOSS Revenant.
 A Reincarnation.
 In pure Python.
 It's a lot similiar except that it's better.